TimKang13/lyric-dataset/README.md

 Answer in ONLY 3 words, separated by comma.
 Never explain.
 No need to provide an explanation.
+"""
+question = 'What is the style and formality level of the whole text, in three words separated by comma?'
 ```

 ## LLM API Cost